cormon1976/lost_summer_devsecops_project/week1/README.md

 - Understand Github authentication mechanisms.
 - Go into the student_code folder pick a number and change the number to your name.
 - Submit your change back to this main repo.
-- Set this up on your own repo https://github.com/actions/starter-workflows/blob/94b77c19d0c15b2010a05c2dd7d1cac0c19b4b2a/ci/blank.yml
+- If you have time Set this up on your own repo https://github.com/actions/starter-workflows/blob/94b77c19d0c15b2010a05c2dd7d1cac0c19b4b2a/ci/blank.yml
-- As a group set this up https://github.com/marketplace/actions/slack-notify on this main repo.
+-  If you have time as a group set this up https://github.com/marketplace/actions/slack-notify on this main repo.
 Test on your own repo.
   - We may need to ask for SLACK API Key from Owen.